 Click on the exact position you want ad displayed.
 Options you have are:

 If you are interested in displaying ads within your posts, after or before specific paragraphs, then you must create a new ad unit called ‘In-article ad’.
 Reason is that, banner ads may not work very well within paragraphs.
 They may hurt your UX.

-That’s all about creating ad units and adding AdSense codes to WordPress.
-If you have any question about adding AdSense code to your WordPress website, feel free to ask using the comment section of this post.
+That’s all about creating ad units and adding [email protected] about adding AdSense code to your WordPress website, feel free to ask using the comment section of this post.